 You can withdraw your consent at any time by contacting us (see 'Contacting Us' below) or, in relation to any marketing messages you receive, by using the unsubscribe option included in those messages.

 Where it is necessary for CONTRACTUAL PERFORMANCE

 We may use and process your personal information where we have supplied you (or continue to supply you) with any services, where we have arranged for the supply of another company's products or services to you, or where you are in discussions with us about any new product or service.
-We will use this information in connection with the contract for the supply of services when it is needed to carry out that contract with you or for you to enter into it.
-Please see above for the type of personal information we may process about you to fulfill these purposes.
+We use this information for the purpose of carrying out contracted services.
+Please see above for the type of personal information we may process about you to fulfill this purpose.

 Where there is a LEGAL OBLIGATION

 We will use your personal information to comply with our legal requirements.
 For example: (i) to assist an industry authority investigation or public authority or criminal investigation body; (ii) to identify you when you contact us; (iii) to respond to your exercise of your legal rights under data protection law; and/or (iv) to verify the accuracy of data we hold about you.